arlyon/resume/content/projects/reviews.md

 runtime: "Typescript 2.7"
 ---

-An afternoon hack-a-project and single-page-application with a custom router and templating engine.
+An afternoon, dependency free, single-page-application with a custom router and templating engine.
+Reads reviews from static json files deployed with the site.